-You’re joining an online meeting on Zoom but found your microphone wasn’t working and your teammates couldn’t hear you at all?
-If yes, here are 5 simple but effective fixes to help you with this predicament.
+You’re joining an online meeting on Zoom but find the microphone isn’t working and your teammates couldn’t hear you at all?
+If yes, here are 5 simple but effective fixes to help you with this annoying issue.

 Try these fixes:

 Many Zoom users are able to get their mic working using the following fixes.
 You may not try them all; just work your way down the list until you find the one that solves your problem.